garidium/g-ffl-cockpit/README.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 ==Description==
 ==Built by a FFL, for FFL's.
-This plugin will help streamline the inventory management and fulfillment processes.== It was built to support my business, and I know it will help yours as well.
+This plugin will help streamline inventory management by synchronizing with a series of firearm distributors.==
+It was built to support my business, and I know it will help yours as well.
 See the plugin in-action on [garidium.com](https://garidium.com).

 ==Feature Highlights:==